d4niells/neovim-config/README.md

 ```
 - Run :MasonInstallAll command after lazy.nvim finishes downloading plugins.
 - Delete the .git folder from nvim folder or change the git remote if you aren't me, because I'm not interesting in your changes.
+- Don't forget to set the "MesloLGM Nerd Font" font on your linux terminal.